The-Aegis-Project/SideGig/README.md

 * User (Seeker) can filter the gig map by pay, gig type, or required skills.
 * User (Seeker) can add a simple portfolio (e.g., photos of work) to their profile.
+* User (Seeker) can save or "watch" gigs for later.
 * User (Business) can save gig descriptions as templates for common, recurring needs.
 * User (Business) can see an applicant's "Reliability Badge" and "Skill Badges" prominently on their application.
 * User (System) can automatically suspend any user (Seeker or Business) who receives three formally reported 1-star reviews.

 ### 2. Screen Archetypes

+* \[X\] **Login / Sign Up Screen**
+    * Required User Feature: User can log in with email/password.
+    * Required User Feature: User can sign up for a new account (email/password).
+    * Required User Feature: User can use "Forgot Password" to retrieve account access.
+    * Required User Feature: User can sign up or log in using SSO (Google, Apple, Facebook, LinkedIn).
 * \[X\] **Onboarding (Role Select)**
-    * Required User Feature: User can select their role: "I need work" (Seeker) or "I need help" (Business).
+    * Required User Feature: After sign up, user must select their role: "I need work" (Seeker) or "I need help" (Business).
 * \[X\] **Seeker Verification Flow**
-    * Required User Feature: User (Seeker) can complete the secure ID scan and take the "GigLocal Basics" professionalism quiz.
+    * Required User Feature: User (Seeker) can complete the secure ID scan and take the "SideGig Basics" professionalism quiz.
 * \[X\] **Business Verification Flow**
     * Required User Feature: User (Business) can link their Google/Yelp profile or request a physical verification code via mail.
 * \[X\] **Gig Map (Seeker Home)**